henricook/voa-play-mongo-test/README.md

 Is parsed using play-json and case classes from the server-side.
 Again this could be done client side with an AJAX call, as a potential future improvement.

+## Mongo

+I have used Reactive Mongo, a reactive, asynchronous and non-blocking Scala driver for MongoDB.

 # Requirements

 Please complete the following problem to determine your competency with Scala